atomicwelding/gelation/README.md

 # gelation

-This is the repository of my first year of graduate studies lab project.
-I study how the conductivity evolves in conductive polymers near the gel point.
-I am broadly studying percolation theory in gel systems and the conformations of low-functionnality polymers.
+This is the repository of my first year of graduate studies lab project I am broadly studying percolation theory in gel systems and the conformations of low-functionnality polymers.

 ## Repository structure